okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/ios/configorder.md

-When multiple çonfigurations options are used simultaneously, the sample app chooses the configuration screen values over the settings defined in the `Okta.plist` file.
+When multiple configurations options are used simultaneously, the sample app chooses the configuration screen values over the settings defined in the `Okta.plist` file.